Turning Point of Tampa Addiction Treatment Tampa Florida

 The Danger of Unrealistic Expectations

-Unrealistic expectations inevitably lead to frustration and disappointment, which can threaten your sobriety.
-If you make a resolution to stay sober but fail to work a plan with specific steps guiding you there, you are likely to succumb to stress, pressure, and disillusionment.
+Expectations that are unrealistic inevitably lead to frustration and disappointment, which can threaten your sobriety.
+Setting short-term, realistic goals, such as a few weeks of sobriety, can serve as a critical foundation for achieving long-term recovery.
+If you make a resolution to stay sober but fail to work a plan with specific steps guiding you there, you are likely to feel pressure, and disillusionment.

-Accept that recovery is a long-term process.
+Accept that living sober is a long-term process.
 As you set and achieve goals that are small yet significant, you are instilling positive lifestyle changes that will permanently enrich your life.

 Set your goals, understanding that you do not have to be perfect.
-Allow yourself the leeway to adjust your plan when necessary.
+Allow yourself the leeway to adjust your plan when necessary, especially when documenting your addiction recovery goals.
 Do not take on too much.
 Rather, build your goals week by week.
 As you successfully integrate one healthy lifestyle change into your life, add another.
+Collaborate with an accountability partner to identify personal triggers and develop strategies for overcoming them.

 Develop a recovery plan that lists your goals for the next year, as well as the specific steps you will take to keep on track.